Narmada through Legends and History

 The Garha Gond or the Gondwana

 The ruling class of the Gonds, or the Rajgonds as they were called, emerged and created strong kingdoms at various times.
 Four of them are usually mentioned.
 The most important in spread and administrative prowess was the kingdom of Garha (also known as Garha Mandla or Garha Katanga).
 Another was Gonds of Chanda, present day Chandrapur in Maharashtra.
-Two comparatively short-lived and minor kingdoms were that of Gonds of Kherla (which controlled areas of present day Betul district in Madhya Pradesh) and the Gonds of Deogarh Nagpur-Chhindwara regions.
+Two comparatively short-lived and minor kingdoms were that of Gonds of Kherla (which controlled areas of present day Betul district in Madhya Pradesh) and the Gonds of Deogarh in Nagpur-Chhindwara region.

-The founder of Garha kingdom was Jadurai (or also called Jadorai or Yaadorai) who is said to have served in the Kalchuri court of Tripuri but later forged his own sovereignty.
+The founder of Garha kingdom was Jadurai (or also called Jadorai or Yadorai) who is said to have served in the Kalchuri court of Tripuri but later forged his own sovereignty.
 It took quite a few generations to expand and reached its pinnacle under Sangram Shah.
 But the most famous ruler in this line is the daughter-in-law of Sangram Shah – the illustrious Durgawati.

 Durgawati was born in the Chandel clan of Mahoba in the Bundelkhand region of present-day Uttar Pradesh and got married to Dalpat Shah, the adopted son of Sangram Shah.

-Between Mandla and Dindori, on the northern banks is located the old fort of Ramnagar, which has several inscriptions where the glory of Rani Durgawati is highlighted.
+Between Mandla and Dindori, on the northern bank is located the old fort of Ramnagar, which has several inscriptions where the glory of Rani Durgawati is highlighted.
 It was built by the Gond king of the area in the seventeenth century, Hridayshah.
 He too was not a sovereign ruler but a vassal under the larger Mughal empire.

 During the high noon of the Maratha period the various Rajgond kingdoms either became feudatories or came directly under them.
 When the British finally won the region from the Marathas they organised the major part of it into different administrative zones which were later merged into form the Central Provinces (and still later Central Provinces and Berar) with capital at Nagpur.

 The Gonds have rich folklore and had a heroic history second to none.
-That they were string administrators too is manifest in the glorious period of the Garha State.
+That they were strong administrators too is manifest in the glorious period of the Garha State.
 The emblem of the Garha state was a lion getting better of an elephant in a duel.
 At present a political party called Gondwana Gantratik Party has come up and has some influence across this belt.
-Their chief demand is the creation of a separate state of Gondwana which would cover parts of MP, Maharashtra, Chhattisgarh and even Odisha and Telangana.
+Their chief demand is the creation of a separate state of Gondwana which would cover parts of MP, Maharashtra, Chhattisgarh, and even Odisha and Telangana.
 They too have adopted the emblem of the Garha state as their party symbol.

 Narmadakhand in the anti-colonial struggle

-The central and western Narmadakhand were very much a place of action in the great uprising of 1857.
+The central and western Narmadakhand were very much a region of action in the great uprising of 1857.
 The British cantonment of Mhow near Indore (where a few decades later was born the great B.R.
 Ambedkar after whom the town has now been renamed) saw the Indian troops rise in rebellion.
 Tantia Tope, a hero of the great uprising of 1857, also, it is said, wandered long months in the forests of Vindhyas and Satpuras of the Narmadakhand.
 He was caught in 1859 and hanged in the town of Shivpuri.

 It is deeply unfortunate that a large number of people even in Madhya Pradesh do not know of this great hero, let alone people in rest of the country.
-This includes the author of this writing who was completely ignorant of the great Tantia during his schooling years spent in MP.
+This includes the author of this writing who was completely ignorant of the great Tantia during his schooling years spent in Madhya Pradesh.

 The scholar-activist Rahul Banerjee who has spent nearly four decades in western Madhya Pradesh working closely with the Bhil community has written about several such unsung heroes from the region.
 He mentions the trio of Khaija Naik, Bheema Naik, and Mevashya Naik who had challenged the British immediately during the revolt of 1857.
 They had also helped Tantya Tope.
 It is said that Tantya Tope had cut his thumb and with that blood did a ‘Tilak’ on Bheema’s forehead to honour him.
 The trio also met their final end because of informers.
 Bheema was transported to the Cellular Jail in the Andamans and kept for many years before being hanged there.
 Only very recently, the State Government of MP has honoured the memory of Bheema Naik by instituting some government schemes in his name.